 You can learn more about M1 Finance in my detailed review and why I love it so much.

 The best part of M1 is that if you decide to go this route and need some help, assistance is just a phone call away to answer any questions.

-You can click here to get started with M1 Finance.
+You can click the link below to get started with M1 Finance.

 How Much Money Will You Save?

-If you decide to go with one of these options over a SmartVestor, here is how much money you will save.
+If you decide to go with one of these options over a SmartVestor Pro, here is how much money you will save.

 If you invest $24,000 for 20 years, here is how much your investment will be worth after fees and expenses.

 As you can see, the fees that you pay to invest make a huge difference over time.